8 Comments

 Expand full comment

-Jan 1Liked by Charlie Becker
+Jan 1Liked by Charlie D. Becker

 I can so relate to your latest post!
 I’ve experienced what you described so many times.
 That’s why I love fiction set in places unfamiliar to me.
 I can live in another world.
 Thank you Charlie!